ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 Now run the file with python3:
 ```
+cd ~/.local/lib/python3.6/site-packages/tensorflow/models/research/object_detection/
 python3 object_detection_zed.py
 ```
-**Note**: If you want to import tensorflow from any directory, add this line to the .bashrc file.
+**Note**: If you want to import tensorflow from any directory, add the following line to the .bashrc file.
+For further info, visit the website: https://stackoverflow.com/questions/33616732/where-is-the-folder-for-installing-tensorflow-with-pip-mac-osx

 ```
 export $TENSORFLOW="~/.local/lib/python3.6/site-packages/tensorflow:$PATH"
 ```
-For further info, visit the website: https://stackoverflow.com/questions/33616732/where-is-the-folder-for-installing-tensorflow-with-pip-mac-osx